FurkanGozukara/Video_Comparison_Slider/README.md

+# Only made for SECourses Patreon subscribers : https://www.patreon.com/posts/133935178

+## Please get from and use : https://www.patreon.com/posts/133935178

 # Video Comparison Slider App

 A modern, responsive web application for comparing two videos side-by-side with an interactive slider interface.